nrwl/nx/docs/shared/deprecated/global-implicit-dependencies.md

 # Global Implicit Dependencies

 Since v14.4 Nx supports [`inputs` and `namedInputs`](/more-concepts/customizing-inputs) for setting up implicit dependencies.
-As of Nx v16, the `implicitDependencies` defined in `nx.json` are deprecated and do not influence the affected graph.
+As of Nx v16, the `implicitDependencies` defined in `nx.json` are ignored and do not influence the affected graph.
 This field will be removed in v17.
 The [`implicitDependencies` in the project configuration](/reference/project-configuration#implicitdependencies) are still the best way to manually set up a dependency between two projects that Nx is not able to detect automatically.

 ## Projects Depending on Global Files